-The Eastern Shore Land Conservancy (ESLC) is a private, nonprofit 501(c)(3) charitable corporation in good standing with the charitable division of the office of the Secretary of State of Maryland.
-ESLC has a full time staff of eighteen that includes an Executive Director, a Land Conservation Assistant, a Stewardship Manager, a Center For Towns Director, a Community Projects Manager, an Education Program Director, an Education Program Manager, a Director of Advancement, an Outreach Coordinator, a Communications Manager, a Policy Manager, an Office Manager, and an Administrative Specialist.
-A 33-member volunteer Board of Directors manages ESLC with the following standing committees: Development; Finance; Leadership; Land Protection; and Governance.
+The Eastern Shore Land Conservancy (ESLC) is a private, nonprofit 501(c)(3) charitable organization in good standing with the charitable division of the office of the Secretary of State of Maryland.
+ESLC has a full time staff of eighteen and a 33-member volunteer Board of Directors, which manages ESLC with the following standing committees: Development; Finance; Leadership; Land Protection; and Governance.
 In addition to the volunteer Board of Directors, 50 other volunteers strengthen ESLC through a Volunteer Land Steward program, and through other duties, such as administrative help, outreach, special events, and trail maintenance.

 Our work is guided by a five-year strategic plan.
 Each year, staff and board members develop a work plan based on the goals of the strategic plan.
 You may read our strategic plan here.